-Payment of Company Sick Pay is at the Companies discretion.
-For more details please see the Sickness Pay section of this Handbook.
+Payment of Company Personal/Carer's leave is at the Companies discretion.
+For more details please see the Sickness Pay Provision section of this Handbook.
 If the absence runs for a period greater than 7 days you will require a statement of Fitness for Work from your G.P.
+After every period of sickness, you will be required to attend a Return to Work interview with Human Resources.